HamzaSaddour/Path-planning-for-Multi-UAV-/README.md

 reduces path planning time and produces more optimised paths for UAVs.
 The improved single UAV path planning algorithm was extended to generate paths for multiple UAVs.
 An original editing algorithm was proposed for multi-UAV path planning, designed to maintain a minimum safety distance between UAVs throughout their trajectories.
 This is achieved by placing pseudo-obstacles and locally replanning path segments where potential collisions are detected.
-The algorithm’s performance was validated in two distinct real-world urban environments.
+The algorithm’s performance was validated in two distinct real-world urban environments.<br>
 **Keywords**: Unmanned Aerial Vehicle (UAV); multi-UAV; Path Planning; Collision avoidance;
 RRT*